Betsy DeVos supports Michigan school choice ballot drive

 LANSING, Mich.
-(AP) — Former Education Secretary Betsy DeVos on Wednesday backed a Michigan ballot drive to let students attend private schools and pay other educational expenses with accounts funded by tax-free corporate and individual donations.
+(AP) — Former Education Secretary Betsy DeVos on Wednesday backed a Michigan ballot drive to let students attend private schools and pay other educational expenses with accounts funded by donations that would qualify for tax deductions.

-Critics liken the proposed scholarship funds to vouchers and say they would be unconstitutional due to the state's ban against providing public assistance to private schools.
+Critics liken the proposed scholarship funds to vouchers and say they would be unconstitutional due to the state's ban on public assistance for private schools.

 DeVos, a longtime school choice advocate whose family has given $400,000 to the Let MI Kids Learn ballot committee, encouraged residents to support the effort.
-She contended it would withstand court challenges because the contributions — for which donors would get a tax credit — would go to scholarship-granting organizations and “never become state money.”
+She contended it would withstand court challenges because the contributions — for which corporate and individual donors would get an equivalent income tax credit — would go to scholarship-granting organizations and “never become state money.”

-The group needs about 340,000 valid voter signatures to send each of two initiatives to the Republican-led Legislature.
-Lawmakers then could enact the measures into law despite Democratic Gov. Gretchen Whitmer's veto of identical bills in November.
+“Parents don't have to send their kids to schools that don't care what mom and dad think.
+By signing these petitions, we can help every child have equal access to a world-class education — no matter if it's public, private, charter, home, pod, dual-enrolled, online, earn and learn, tutor, after-school, extracurricular or any combination of the above,” DeVos, the education secretary during President Donald Trump's administration, said during a virtual event to kick off petition gathering by volunteers.
+Paid circulators have been in the field since December.

 People are also reading…